diyaAden/CSE3902_LOZ/README.md

 Player Controls
 - Arrow and "wasd" keys move Link and change his facing direction.
-- The 'z' and 'n' key cause Link to attack using his sword.
+- The 'z' and 'n' keys cause Link to attack using his sword.
-- Number keys (1, 2, 3, etc.) are used to let Link use a different item
+- The 'm' and 'x' keys cause Link to use the item in the secondary slot.

 Item Controls
 - Items can be collected by touching them